benjbuch/octo_waffle/part_03-working_with_strings.md

 ### Placeholders

-Regular expressions can have placeholder symbols.
-First, `.` will match any character (except a newline).
+Regular expressions can have placeholders: `.` will match any character (except a newline).

 ``` r